 Titans Season 3 Trailer Drops

 In additional DC Comics news, yesterday HBO Max dropped the trailer for the third season of what was previously a DC Universe show – Titans:

-Have no fear, the Titans Season 3 teaser is here.Stream Season 3 of Titans beginning August 12, only on HBO Max: http://itsh.bo/hbo-maxThis gritty take on th…
+Have no fear, the #Titans Season 3 teaser is here.Stream Season 3 of Titans on August 12, only on HBO Max: http://itsh.bo/hbo-maxThis gritty take on the Teen…

 As an avowed fan of all things [Teen] Titans, this might be the most exciting piece of news to drop for me this week!

 Jason Todd’s tenure as Robin appears to be drawing to a close with a lot of Joker, and Joker-adjacent, imagery prevalent throughout the trailer.
 Jay Lycurgo (The Batman), was cast earlier this year as Tim Drake – AND Jason’s Red Hood costume designs were also revealed – so it’s pretty safe to assume most of the footage of Curran Walters is from the premier episode.